smartmind-team/thanosql-docs/docs/en/how-to_guides/ThanoSQL_query/PREDICT_SYNTAX.md

 !!! note "__Query Details__"
     - The "__OPTIONS__" clause allows you to change the value of a parameter.
 The definition of each parameter is as follows:
-        - "overwrite": determines whether to overwrite a model if it already exists.
-If set as True, the old model is replaced with the new model (bool, optional, True|False, default: False)
+        - "table_name": the table name to be stored in the ThanoSQL workspace database.
+If a previously used table is specified, the existing table will be replaced by the new table with a 'predict_result' column.
+If not specified, the result dataframe will not be saved as a data table (str, optional)

-## __3. FIT MODEL Example__
+## __3. PREDICT Example__

 !!! note
     - Examples are specific to one model, and the required option values ​​or the dataset used may differ from model to model.
 For a detailed description of each model, refer to the [ThanoSQL Model Statement Reference](/en/how-to_guides/reference/#thanosql-model-statement-reference)